Seuso Treasure: Later developments

 In September 2006, London auctioneer Bonhams announced that it would exhibit the treasure privately, in a move seen as a prelude to a sale by private treaty or by auction at a future date.
 A spokesman for the Ministry of Education and Culture of Hungary, which had still claimed it, said it had informed British authorities that it must not be sold.
 On 12 October 2006, further written answers were given in the House of Lords to questions by Colin Renfrew, Baron Renfrew of Kaimsthorn, particularly relating to Hungary's possible revised claim to the treasure since its admission to the European Union in 2004.
 Bonhams went ahead with its private exhibition on 17 October 2006.

 In March 2007, The Art Newspaper reported that a further "187 silvergilt spoons, 37 silvergilt drinking cups, and 5 silver bowls", previously unknown, but part of the original hoard, were reputed to exist.
 Research presented in February 2008 by the Hungarian archaeologist Zsolt Visy strengthened the view that the origin of the treasure may be the Lake Balaton region of Hungary.

 The Channel 4 archaeology programme Time Team aired a special on the treasure in December 2008.
 The programme presented Hungary's evidence for the likely origin of the hoard being near the town of Polgárdi.
 The Marquess of Northampton withdrew from planned participation in the programme and Channel 4 was not given permission to film the treasure, held in Bonhams' vault in London.

 Return to Hungary

 On 26 March 2014, Viktor Orbán, the Hungarian prime minister, announced that half of the Seuso Treasure (seven items) had been returned to Hungary, for a sum of €15 million.
 The seven artefacts were put on temporary display at the Hungarian Parliament Building on 29 March 2014.
 On 12 July 2017, the Hungarian PM announced that the other seven pieces had been brought back to Hungary, and the treasure would be displayed together.
-The items will be moved to the Budapest Museum of Fine Arts by 2018, where they are intended to be a centrepiece of the new museum's quarter.
+Since 28 June 2019, the complete treasure has been displayed in the Hungarian National Museum as a permanent exhibition "The Seuso Treasure.
+The Splendour of Roman Pannonia".